Frequently Asked Questions

 We run a very hands-on program and spend a lot of time working one on one with each startup so we purposely limit the size of our cohorts to 8 to 12 companies within each industry vertical.

 Your odds of being accepted are much better if you have a technical co-founder on your team.
 We are strongly biased against outsourced development but we will still consider your application.
-Keep in mind that team is one of the areas we evaluate (perhaps the most important criteria) and you will be competing against teams with tech in house, so it will be on you to convince us that you can move as fast and as effectively as they can.
+Keep in mind that team is one of the areas we evaluate and you will be competing against teams with tech in-house, so it will be on you to convince us that you can move as fast and as effectively as they can.

-We do our very best to avoid accepting competitive companies into the same cohort.
-However pivots happen so it’s possible we will have a company in the same space in our portfolio.
+We do our best to avoid accepting competitive companies into the same cohort.
+However, pivots happen so it’s possible we will have a company in the same space in our portfolio.
 We make sure not to share sensitive data or information between companies that would be considered competitive.

 Yes!
-We receive applications from all over the world and typically accept 15-25% of our companies from outside the U.S. You must be able to visit the U.S., at minimum, for the duration of the Customer Immersions and Investor Roadshows and the other home-city touchpoints which are typically four to seven weeks out of the fourteen week program.
+We receive applications from all over the world and typically accept 15-25% of our companies from outside the U.S. You must be able to visit the U.S., at minimum, for the duration of the Customer Sprint and Investor Sprint and the other home-city touch points which are typically four to five weeks out of the 14 week program.
+As well, you must become a US Delaware C-Corp to participate.
+If you are an Israeli company, we accept Israeli corporations without needing to convert to a US Delaware C-Corp.